ddierkes/Tuatara/README.md

 # Tuatara, a IIIF Image Server

-Tuatara, named for a three eyed lizard that sees perhaps in color and bitonal, is a simple IIIF image server.
+Tuatara, named for a three eyed lizard that sees perhaps in color and bitonal, is a simple [IIIF Image Server](https://iiif.io/).
 Put docker on your machine, clone it and build it.

 ```
 git clone thisrepo